Egypt: Temples, Pyramids, the Nile and More

 BC9ADC7E-E94D-4097-B9F1-FE45A6701598

 After lunch, we made our last stop for the day, Luxor Temple.
-This beautiful temple cost approximately 160 EGP and we enjoyed the many beautiful artifacts found here.
+This beautiful temple cost approximately 160 EGP and I enjoyed the many beautiful artifacts found here.

 4F0733AA-7668-4409-A933-A69B25290053